 The secret lies in the design—specifically, the blind’s unique structure of honeycomb-shaped compartments.
 Each blind contains a series of collapsible, air-filled structures known as open cells that keep air temperature-moderated inside (that cell-structure explains why they are also commonly called cellular blinds or shades).

-Aside from their impressive energy-saving qualities, honeycomb blinds are easily customizable and come in a range of design options.
+Aside from their impressive energy-saving qualities, cellular shades are easily customizable and come in a range of design options.
 They can also be easily integrated into an existing home automation system to make them even more functional.

-In any season, and for every reason, honeycomb blinds deliver outstanding benefits in energy savings, aesthetic design, and year-round comfort.
+In any season, and for every reason, cellular shades deliver outstanding benefits in energy savings, aesthetic design, and year-round comfort.

-Want to learn more about how honeycomb blinds and all they can do for your home?
+Want to learn more about cellular shades and all they can do for your home?
 Contact us today for a free design consultation.